-12 Egg Party Omelet
+12 Egg Omelette for a Party

 Have you ever tried to cook an omelet for more than two people?
 It can be tricky.
 Lots of egg whisking, lots of fillings, and lots of carefully monitoring skillets.
+This 12 Egg Omelette for a Party is just what you need!

-So I came up with this fun Party Omelet!
 It has 12 eggs in it so it could feed about six people or you could slice the pieces thinner and serve it as almost an appetizer at a brunch or something.

-There are a few tricks to getting the omelet out of the pan in a clean way, but it’s still much easier than cooking a bunch of separate omelets!
+There are a few tricks to getting the omelette out of the pan in a clean way, but it’s still much easier than cooking a bunch of separate omelets!
 That, of course, allows you to drink more mimosas!

 - Preheat oven to 375 degrees F. Line the bottom of a baking sheet or jelly roll pan with parchment paper.
 Butter the sides of the pan or spray with nonstick spray.